In Search of Memphre

 In Search of Memphre is a 25 mile international swim on Lake Memphremagog between Newport, Vermont and Magog, Quebec.
 It is a substantial, freshwater ultra marathon swim.
 This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre (c).

-It has expanded to include two seven-swimmer “expeditions,” one in July and one in September.
+It has expanded to include two four-swimmer “expeditions,” one in July and one in September.
 We also offer four three-day windows in July and August for solo, individually escorted swims.